 Unearned Emotion Isn’t Real

 The key is to not rush it.
 Don’t think that using these techniques cheaply will cause the same response because they won’t.
-Unearned emotion isn’t real, and even if it causes a brief emotional response because of the concept being emotional, it won’t last and it’s not respectful of the feelings you’re playing with.
+Unearned emotion isn’t real.
+Wven if it causes a brief emotional response because of the concept being emotional, it won’t last.
+It’s not respectful of the feelings you’re playing with.

 Put the time into constructing it well.
-Give your audience the feeling in their gut that it’s coming, or make them desperate that it won’t, because then when it finally happens and the emotional trigger has been pulled it’ll be an intense feeling that stays with them.
-Put moments throughout the story developing the relationship between your characters, whether it’s the fear of being without the other, or something else that represents the emotional pull you’re going to use at the end.
+Give your audience the feeling in their gut that it’s coming.
+Make them desperate that it won’t.
+When it finally happens and the emotional trigger has been pulled it’ll be an intense feeling that stays with them.
+Put moments throughout the story developing the relationship between your characters.
+Whether it’s the fear of being without the other, or something else that represents the emotional pull you’re going to use at the end.

-Foreshadow carefully and you will pull your audience into that relationship, make them emotionally invested in it for their own reasons as well as for the sake of the characters.
+Foreshadow carefully and you will pull your audience into that relationship.
+Your audience is emotionally connected to it for their own reasons as well as for the sake of the characters.

 For instance, using the Neverbeast as an example, put the strong desire to love and not say goodbye to the beloved pet into the character the audience will most relate to and connect to.
-Develop those emotions in the character they connect to and they will start to become emotions your audience has in their own right.
+Develop those emotions in the character they connect to.
+They will start to become emotions your audience has in their own right.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!